- General Principles of Trust

 Getting angry about broken trust does no good, and makes it less likely that you will be able to engage your teen in a meaningful conversation.

-Ask your teen what he thinks should occur following a betrayal of trust.
+Ask your teen what he thinks should occur after breaking trust.

 Keep repeating that trust betrayal has to do with character, values and respect for oneself and the other person.